tdelame/mcf_curve_skeletonizer/README.md

 application is available.

 # Configuration
-The code has been only tested on GNU/Linux platforms, compiled with gcc 5.2.
+The code has only been tested on GNU/Linux platforms, compiled with gcc 5.2. to 5.3.
+You need to install the following libraries:
-You need to have c++ 14 support for now, but I may get rid of this requirement as I do not really use it in this adapted version.
+- eigen version 3
+- flann (the latest version)
+- Open Mesh (version 5)

 # Installation
 First check out this repository